uniqpath/dmt/INSTALL.md

           ~ Try dmt start ~
 ```

-💡 If you don't have `node.js` framework installed, please [read this](./help/NODEJS.md) to learn how to install it in the most maintainable way.
+💡 If you don't have `node.js` installed, please [follow this](./help/NODEJS.md).

-Node.js is one of the greatest iterative (some would say revolutionary) inventions of recent years, DMT SYSTEM depends on it to function.
-We further depend on many great libraries that come bundled through DMT install itself.
+DMT SYSTEM depends on it to function.
+Bun is a faster and more modern alternative to the legendary **node.js** (still here).
+We further depend on many great libraries that come bundled through DMT install.
 Open source is awesome and powerful.
-The real global proliferation of great fast software and ubiquitous computing has just barely begun.

-💡 The entire DMT SYSTEM installation is contained inside one directory — `~/.dmt` and there is sometimes `~/.dmt-here` as well for strictly local information saved only on one device.
+💡 The entire DMT SYSTEM installation is contained inside one directory — `~/.dmt` and there is also `~/.dmt-here` as well for strictly local information saved only on one device.
 That's it: two directories, never leaving artefacts around your file system.

 ## Start the engine